micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-25-rashi_en.md

 ### passuk 10

 ### passuk 11
-Pinchas the son of Elozor, the son of Aharon the kohein. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Because the tri es disparaged him, [saying] ‘Have you seen that son of “Puti,” whose mother’s father fattened calves for idol worship, and <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>who murdered the chieftain of a tribe of Israel?’
+Pinchas the son of Elozor, the son of Aharon the Kohen. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Because the tri es disparaged him, [saying] ‘Have you seen that son of “Puti,” whose mother’s father fattened calves for idol worship, and <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>who murdered the chieftain of a tribe of Israel?’
 Therefore, Scripture traces his lineage to Aharon.
 <b>By his vengeance for Me.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>By avenging My vengeance — by his rage where I should have been enraged. קִנְאָה always denotes someone <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>enflamed to avenge something. <i>Enportment,</i> “flaming anger,” in Old French.

 ### passuk 12